-- Cook farro: rinse well and add to a small pot with 2 cups water.
+- Cook farro: Rinse farro well and add to a small pot with 2 cups water.
 Bring to a boil.
-Cover, reduce heat to med-low and simmer for 25 minutes or until desired tenderness.
+Cover, reduce heat to medium-low and simmer for 25 minutes or until desired tenderness.
 Drain.

-- Halve tomatoes, finely dice red onion, and dice cucumber and bell pepper.
-Roughly chop parsley.
+- Prepare veggies: Halve tomatoes and finely dice red onion.
+Dice cucumber and bell pepper.
+Roughly chop parsley, large stems removed.
 Place in a large bowl.

 - Add drained farro and dressing.
 Stir to combine.